Esteban's karting career began in 2006, age 9, when he finished eighth in the French Minime Championship. The following year he won the championship.

 His qualifying performance at Monza in atrocious conditions was one of the best of the year, while as early as Melbourne, where he skilfully dealt with Alonso, Sainz and Hulkenberg, it was clear a major new talent had arrived.

-With France set to rejoin the calendar this year, what better time for the country that gave us Prost, Arnoux, Pironi, Beltoise, Cevert and Lafitte, in terms of Esteban and Grosjean, to have a couple more young chargers on the grid.
+Indeed, With France rejoining the calendar, what better time for the country that gave us Prost, Arnoux, Pironi, Beltoise, Cevert and Lafitte, in terms of Esteban, Grosjean, Gasly and Leclerc to provide another winner.